map from Google Maps

 jillions of Purple Martins, Scissor-tailed Flycatchers, Eastern and Western Kingbirds, Brown-headed

 Cowbirds and starlings.
-There's often a hawk or an American Kestrel or pair of
+There's often a hawk and less and less often an American Kestrel or pair of

 them hunting from the high wire across the lake-side of the parking lot.